Rashad95/Rashad95/README.md

 - 👋 Hi, I’m @Rashad95
-- 👀 I’m interested in Mobile App Development.
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning software development.
+- 🌱 I’m currently learning Web development.
-- 💞️ I’m looking to collaborate on Mobile Development Projects.
+- 💞️ I’m looking to collaborate on all Projects.
 - 📫 How to reach me ahm.rashad.95@gmail.com

 <!---